 Social Workers have completed a degree in Social Work, and can occupy a variation of roles, including casework, counselling, advocacy, community engagement and development and social action to address issues at both the personal and social level.
 Underpinned by theories of social work, social sciences, humanities and indigenous knowledge, social work engages people and structures to address life challenges and enhance well-being.

 In some cases a combination of medication and therapy is the right course of action for some individuals.
 Clinical research and experience shows that medication can be highly beneficial for many adults, as well as at times, adolescents and children.
 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behaviour patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Whilst we cannot prescribe these medications at Riverlands Therapy Services, we often work alongside GP’s and/or Psychiatrists to determine eligibility and collaborate with regards to efficacy of medication regimes.
 As this is often a difficult issue for people to consider, we are here to discuss this option with you throughout your course of therapy should it be something that may assist your personal situation.

 We understand that occasionally appointments need to be cancelled or rescheduled due to unforeseen circumstances.
-We request that you provide at least 24 hours-notice (i.e., one business day) if you need to cancel or reschedule your appointment to allow time for the appointment to be offered to another patient.
-If less than 24 hours-notice is given then the full fee for the session will apply.
+We request that you provide at least 48 hours-notice (i.e., two business days) if you need to cancel or reschedule your appointment to allow time for the appointment to be offered to another client.
+If less than 48 hours-notice is given then the full fee for the session will apply.
 This fee will have to be paid before a subsequent session is booked.
 It is important to note that Medicare and Private Health Funds do not provide rebates for cancelled appointments.